Convoy of 35: History

 On 16 January 1948, a convoy of 38 men was sent by the Haganah to deliver supplies to the four blockaded kibbutzim of Gush Etzion, south of Jerusalem, following an Arab attack on January 14.
 The unit, named in Hebrew "Machleket HaHar" (lit.
-Mountain Platoon), set out on foot from Hartuv at 11 p.m. on January 15, commanded by Dani Mass.
+Mountain Platoon), set out on foot from Hartuv at 11 p.m. on January 15, commanded by Daniel (Dani) Mass.
 They took a detour around the Tegart fort-type Palestine Police station, to avoid detection by the British.
 Three were sent back because one man sprained an ankle, and two accompanied him.
 The remaining 35 were killed by Arab villagers and militiamen between the villages of Jaba' and Surif.

 The fate of the 35 was reconstructed from British and Arab reports.
 The six hours of night that remained did not suffice for the trip.
 About an hour before the convoy reached their destination, it became light.
 Their presence was discovered by two Arab women who encountered two scouts of the group near Surif.
 (An earlier version, that the soldiers were discovered by an Arab shepherd whom they graciously let go, was based on a eulogy written by Ben-Gurion and is apparently apocryphal.)
 A large number of armed villagers from Surif and other communities gathered to block the way.
 The battle was fought in two stages, four hours apart, with hundreds of Arabs from a nearby training base taking part.
 The Haganah force battled until it ran out of ammunition.
 The last of the 35 was apparently killed at about 4:30 p.m.
 Among the dead were Tuvia Kushnir, one of the country's most promising botanists, Moshe Perlstein, an American-born World War II veteran who had made aliyah in 1947, and three members of the Hebrew Communist Party.

 A phone conversation about the battle was intercepted by the Irgun, in which it was heard that many were killed and some were wounded.

 After no word of the 35 had been received for a long time and wounded Arabs started arriving at Hebron, the British dispatched a platoon of the Royal Sussex Regiment to investigate.
 After threatening and exhorting the village mukhtars and notables, the British were led to the site of the battle where they found the bodies of the 35.
 According to some reports the bodies had been mutilated beyond recognition.

 According to one account the last three Jews to die blew themselves up with a grenade.
 This account also reports that several Arab sources claimed a young woman was amongst those killed, and that to restore public confidence in the Jewish fighting forces the Palmach launched an attack on the village of Sa'sa' on 14 February in which 60 villagers were killed.
 A contemporary report puts the number of casualties in Sa'sa at 11 killed and 3 wounded, but official sources confirm the figure of 60 killed with 20 houses destroyed.